Jit

 There is no diversity in the dynamically generated code at this point; i.e., every time the program is run, the same code is generated.

-In order to invoke this feature you must add one of the following directives to the top of your C file, depending on which target you are compiling for:
+In earlier versions of Tigress, in order to invoke this feature you had to add one of the following directives to the top of your C file, depending on which target you were compiling for:

 If you set the option --JitFrequency=n for n>0, the function will be jitted every n:th time it is called.
 This means that every n:th time the function is called, its address trace (but not its instruction trace) will change.
 With --JitFrequency=0, the function will only be jitted the first time it is called.